KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 ![ellipse](/tutorials/processing/images/calling-functions-1.png)

+If you don't feel like opening up your Processing editor, you can run the code directly in this online editor:

+{% include codepen.html slugh-hash="EgwaxP" height="173" %}

+If this is your first time seeing the online editor, you might want to [read more about it](/about/codepen.html).

 Try changing the parameters to see what happens.
 Can you draw an ellipse in the upper-left corner?
 The lower-right corner?
 Can you make an ellipse that fills up the whole window?
 Can you make a very tall ellipse, or a very fat ellipse?

 ## The Processing Reference